 4. Turn the water on by operating the nozzle.

 5. Direct the water at the base of the flames.

 6. Extinguish the fire by using a sweeping action.

 Always make sure you have a clear line of retreat and you have alerted people nearby.
-When you have finished with the fire hose reel, return the hose and nozzle to their original stowed position.
+When you have finished with the fire hose reel, return the hose and nozzle to its original stowed position.